OpenEvalProject/evals/manuscripts/elife-100821/v1/manuscript.md

 A common feature of all the small APC/C subunits is that they form extended, mainly irregular structures, that simultaneously contact multiple large globular APC/C subunits.
 CDC26/APC12, SWM1/APC13 and human APC15 are anchored at their N-termini by inserting into the TPR grooves of APC6, APC8A, and APC5, respectively (Figure 4A and B).
 These interactions serve to stabilise the TPR groove through formation of protein-protein interactions (Wang et al., 2009).
 In human APC/C, a 40-residue loop of APC1WD40 inserts into the TPR groove of APC8B, although this structural feature is not conserved in S. cerevisiae APC/C.

-## Interactions of CDH1 with APC/C and conserved regulation by phosphorylation
+### Interactions of CDH1 with APC/C and conserved regulation by phosphorylation

 Coactivators interact with the APC/C through an N-terminal C-box motif (Schwab et al., 2001) and a C-terminal IR tail (Passmore et al., 2003; Vodermaier et al., 2003).
 Both motifs are highly evolutionarily conserved.
 Interestingly, although the seven-residue C-box and two-residue IR tail lack obvious sequence similarity, the C-box binding site within the TPR helix of APC8B is structurally conserved with the IR-tail binding site on APC3, with an Arg residue, common to both, anchoring the motifs to their respective binding sites (Chang et al., 2015).
 The docking of the coactivator C-box motif to this site on APC8B/CDC23 rationalises the temperature-sensitive cell cycle mutations of S. cerevisiae CDC23 (Sikorski et al., 1990), and prior mutagenesis data implicating Asn405 of APC8/CDC23 in CDH1 binding (Matyskiela and Morgan, 2009).
 Additionally, other segments within CDH1NTD mediate APC/C-coactivator interactions.
 When in complex with the APC/C, CDH1NTD folds into five α-helices (labelled α2-α6; Figure 6).
 Four of these α-helices mediate APC/C – CDH1 interactions, three of which; α2, α3 and α6, that form anti-parallel interactions with APC1PC α-helices, being conserved with human CDH1 (Figure 6B and E).
 Unique to S. cerevisiae CDH1 is a three-turn α-helix (α5) that docks onto the outer TPR ridge of APC6B, running antiparallel to exposed α-helices, and bridging APC8B (Figure 6A and C).
 CDK phosphorylation of CDH1NTD inhibits CDH1 binding to the APC/C, and substituting alanines for all eleven predicted CDK sites in S. cerevisiae CDH1 almost completely eliminated CDH1 phosphorylation in mitosis (Zachariae et al., 1998a).
 Mimicking six CDK phosphosites with aspartates abolished binding of CDH1 to the APC/C in vivo, whereas a mutant with non-phosphorylatable sites bound APC/C more tightly than wild type CDH1 (Höckner et al., 2016).
 Five of these CDK sites, with additional non-consensus CDK sites, were reported to be phosphorylated in vivo (Hall et al., 2004).
 Mapping these phosphosites onto the S. cerevisiae APC/CCDH1:Hsl1 structure suggested a rationale for how CDH1NTD phosphorylation inhibits binding of CDH1 to the APC/C (Figure 6A).
 Two CDK sites (Ser227, Ser239) are conserved in human CDH1 (Figure 6B; Chang et al., 2015), and map on or close to the α6 helix that docks onto APC1PC (Figure 6A).
 Phosphorylation of either site in human CDH1 contributed significantly to CDH1 inactivation (Chang et al., 2015), likely by disrupting CDH1NTD-APC1PC interactions.
 Thus, this analysis reveals an evolutionarily conserved molecular mechanism for inhibiting CDH1 binding to the APC/C through CDK phosphorylation.
 Additionally, three reported non-consensus CDK-phosphosites within α5 (Ser216, Ser220, Ser225) (Hall et al., 2004) would likely interfere with α5 interactions with APC6B and APC8B (Figure 6A).

 ![Figure 6.](https://cdn.elifesciences.org/articles/100821/elife-100821-fig6-v1.jpg)

-**Figure 6.:** NTD contacts to APC/C and control by phosphorylation.(A) In S. cerevisiae CDH1, α2, α3 and α6 contact the PC domain of APC1 (APC1PC) (conserved with human CDH1). α2 also contacts APC8B. α5, unique to S. cerevisiae CDH1, forms extensive contacts to APC6B.
+**Figure 6.:** (A) In S. cerevisiae CDH1, α2, α3 and α6 contact the PC domain of APC1 (APC1PC) (conserved with human CDH1). α2 also contacts APC8B. α5, unique to S. cerevisiae CDH1, forms extensive contacts to APC6B.
 Human CDC20NTD (light green) shares α2 and α3 with CDH1NTD.
 (B) MSA of S. cerevisiae and human CDH1NTD and CDC20NTD showing α-helices α2 to α6 of S. cerevisiae CDH1NTD and the conserved sites of CDK phosphorylation on CDH1 (red arrows).
 (C) S. cerevisiae CDH1NTD colour-coded from N- to C-termini with a blue to red ramp interacting with APC1PC, APC6B and APC8B.
 (D) Same view as (c) without APC1PC, APC6B and APC8B.
 (E) Superimposition of S. cerevisiae CDH1NTD coloured blue-to-red, human CDH1NTD (grey) (from Höfler et al., 2024, PDB 7QE7) and human CDC20NTD (light green) (from Zhang et al., 2019 PDB 6Q6G). α-helices α2, α3 and α6 are conserved in all three structures.

 The recent 2.9 Å resolution cryo-EM structure of APC/CCDH1:EMI1 revealed an N-terminal amphipathic α-helix of CDH1 (CDH1α1) interacting through non-polar interactions with a hydrophobic groove in the APC1WD40 domain (Höfler et al., 2024).
 This α-helix is conserved in metazoan coactivators, but consistent with MSA analysis, is not present in S. cerevisiae CDH1.